perriera/extras/HOWTO.md

 https://github.com/cpm-cmake/CPM.cmake

 ## Todo List:
 The following are a series of features to be added to (perriera) extras in the near future.
-If there is anything you'd like to see added to the extras package please email us at perry.anderson@gmail.com, (or perry@exparx.com)
+If there is anything you'd like to see added to the extras package please email us at perry.anderson@gmail.com, (or perry@exparx.ca)

 ## Android support
 Expect support for the Android platform in the near future